Origin of Brevity is the Soul of Wit

 It is one of the countless phrases coined by William Shakespeare.
-It appears in his play, Hamlet, in the second act where Polonius says, “Since brevity is the soul of wit / And tediousness the limbs and outward flourishes, I will be brief…” However, the doubt about the creation of this phrase lurks among the literary circles.
-Some critics argue that by using this proverb in his play, Shakespeare made it popular, though the phrase was already present.
+It appears in his play, Hamlet, in the second act, where Polonius says, “Since brevity is the soul of wit / And tediousness the limbs and outward flourishes, I will be brief…” However, doubt about the creation of this phrase lurks among literary circles.
+Some critics argue that, by using this proverb in his play, Shakespeare made it popular, though the phrase was already in use.
 On the other hand, some doubt the veracity of this argument.

 This phrase has multiplicity of meanings.
-In one sense, it means that a good piece of writing, or a good speech should be brief and concise.
+In one sense, it means that a good piece of writing, or a good speech, should be brief and concise.
 However, in another sense, it implies that funny speech should be short; otherwise, it tends to lose its flavor.
-On the other hand, if explored on word level, it meanings are quite interesting.
-The use of word “wit” also is debatable, which here refers to ‘knowledge’, ‘wisdom’, ‘intelligence’ and ‘humor’, as it was used for ‘wisdom’ and ‘intelligence’ during Shakespearean era.
-Hence, this phrase has won proverbial approval, which means that knowledge and intelligence need be expressed in as fewer words as possible.
+On the other hand, if explored on a word-by-word level, its meanings are quite interesting.
+The use of the word “wit” also is debatable, which here refers to knowledge, wisdom, intelligence and humor, as it was used for wisdom and intelligence during the Shakespearean era.
+Hence, this phrase has won proverbial approval, which means that knowledge and intelligence need be expressed in as few words as possible.

-The phrase is used in several rhetorical situations and contexts in the modern English.
+The phrase is used in several rhetorical situations and contexts in modern English.
 It is mostly used as a sarcastic remark in response to long nonsense chattering.
-Modern writers use this phrase as their motto in copywriting, speeches, essays and fictions.
-Politicians use it to keep their audience glued to them lest they may leave, feeling bored and tedium over long political speeches.
+Modern writers use this phrase as their motto in copywriting, speeches, essays, and fictions.
+Politicians use it to keep their audiences glued to them lest they may leave, feeling boredom and tedium over long political speeches.
 Statesmen may use this to bring home their audience.
 Debates and common speakers can also use this phrase to demonstrate that they are about to end their speech or argument.